sowrabhmummadi/LSRE-sowrabhmummadi/Completions/Articles.md

 This is necessary because QUPER model describes above is more generic.
 As per the company only benefit view is tailored as it is considered more important in QUPER by authors.
 This process is done by defining the quality aspects used in the company.
 Estimate the quality of current product with respect to given release, competitor’s product quality is also considered which is already present.
 For each quality aspects breakpoints are estimated.
 Based on the estimates target requirements are selected for next releases.

+**Reflections**

+During this seminar, discussion questions deal with brushing up skills on requirements engineering these are discussed in the seminar 1.
+Homework questions deal with understanding the requirements large scale engineering process, release planning.
+Articles are based mostly based on Market-driven engineering process, QUPER model, release planning process.
+Paper 1 projected a different view of release planning which helps in understanding release planning.
+Paper 2 and paper 3 provide a very clear idea about what QUPER is and how it works.
+Even though Practical implementation not available, guidelines are good enough.
+Paper 4 discusses the market-driven requirement engineering process which helps in understanding the MDRE this paper also address the homework questions.

 ***SEMINAR  1***

  **GAP / CVA / IVA Analysis**